How to Sand Between Coats of Varnish: The Complete Guide

 Inspect the Surface: Look for any missed spots or areas where the dust might be hiding.

-See also How to Sand Detailed 3D Prints: A Complete Guide
+See also How to Sand Without Scratching: A Comprehensive Guide

 Wait a Few Minutes: Give it a few minutes to settle and then wipe it down one more time for good measure.